 But meditation was always my path, and I've never deviated from it.

 Fast forward twenty years from that life changing experience of travelling to India.
-It’s now 2014 and I'm leading a popular monthly meditation group in Newcastle upon Tyne.
+It’s now 2014 and, alongside my church role, I'm leading a popular monthly meditation group in Newcastle upon Tyne.
 There were a few things about this group that were different to what one might typically expect.
 For a start, it wasn’t part of any kind of religious organisation.
 It wasn’t a Buddhist group, or a church group.
 And that was because I felt there was a need for a space that was neutral and therefore truly inclusive, that didn’t involve having to buy into any particular belief system or worldview.

 So I worked really hard on making the practice as accessible as possible.
 I avoided any use of technical jargon.
 I kept things simple, so that pretty much anyone could get into it.
 And that was the second thing that was different.
 The people.
 We had a really good balance of men and women attending the sessions, from all sorts of different backgrounds, sharing the silence together.